menahals/PrayerTimeQiblaLocator/README.md

    ```bash
    git clone https://github.com/menahals/PrayerTime-Qibla-Locator.git
    ```
-2. Open the project in Android Studio
+2. Open the project in Android Studio:** Select `Open an Existing Project` and navigate to the cloned folder.
-3. Allow Gradle to sync
+3. Allow Gradle to sync: Wait for Android Studio to automatically sync and build your project dependencies.
 4. Run the app on Emulator OR Physical Android device

 ‼️Note: This project is shared for career-related purposes.
 If used for academic coursework, please follow your institution’s academic integrity policy.